7 Skills to Stop Being SO F*cking Awkward

 If you can self-correct during a conversation, you become unstoppable.

-Most people realize their awkward mistake after the fact.
-You can train yourself to adjust on the fly.
+Most people realize their awkward mistakes after they happen.
+You can train yourself to adjust in real time.

 Tools:

-• Watch facial cues (confusion = adjust tone or slow down).
+Watch for facial cues (confusion means you might need to adjust your tone or slow down).

-🎯 Daily Drill: At the end of every conversation today, write down one thing you did well and one thing to improve.
+🎯 Daily Drill: At the end of every conversation today, write down one thing you did well and one area to improve.

-Your physical world influences your social energy.
-Set it up for success.
+Your physical surroundings influence your social energy.
+Set them up for success.

-A cluttered desk, bad camera angle, low lighting, or echoey room—all chip away at your confidence without you realizing it.
+A cluttered desk, bad camera angles, poor lighting, or echoey rooms can sap your confidence without you even realizing it.

 Environment tips:

-• Keep a “Confidence Corner” where you film or record—make it your zone.
+Create a “Confidence Corner” where you film or record—make it your sacred space.

 🎯 Daily Drill: Audit your environment right now.
-Fix 1 thing—today.
-Light, posture, background, sound.
+Fix 1 thing today—be it lighting, posture, background, or sound.

 🚀 Final Thoughts